-3.4 A Corporate Enforcement Policy was agreed by Council in October 2009.
+3.7 A Corporate Enforcement Policy was agreed by Council in October 2009.
 The aim of this Policy is to promote consistency across the Council and it provides the principles of the Council's approaches to enforcement.
-The Community Services Enforcement Policy, also agreed by Council in October 2009, is positioned below the Corporate Policy and contains more service specific information relating to legislation, approach etc. Both Policies are published on the Council's website and include aspects of the Food Standards Agency Service Plan requirement, which is implemented by the Plan.
+The Community Services Enforcement Policy, also agreed by Council in October 2009, is positioned below the Corporate Policy and contains more service specific information relating to legislation, approach etc. Both Policies are published on the Council's website and include aspects of the FSA Service Plan requirement, which is implemented by the Plan.
 Accordingly, all recipients of letters and notices relating to food safety issues are advised of the Enforcement Policy.

-Food premises inspections and interventions
+Food business interventions